...And Justice for All (film): Production

 Norman Jewison said that he was attracted to the script because it clarified for him the reality that the courtroom is a kind of stage where a drama is played out.
 He was intrigued by the satirical possibilities of the scenario.
 He also drew parallels to contemporary politics.
 "There was a time when the legal profession was inviolate," he said.
 "Then came Watergate...We're starting to realize that being in the law doesn't mean being above the law."
 He was careful to delineate the film's genre.
 "It's difficult at times to pull the audience back.
 Sometimes they start to go with the film as a melodrama.
 We were then able to pull them back with something almost absurd, to shock them out of it because I didn't want it to become a message picture."

-Barry Levinson's high school friend Donald Saointz, a practicing attorney, advised him on the screenplay.
+Barry Levinson's high school friend Donald Saiontz, a practicing attorney, advised him on the screenplay.
 When the production got off the ground, Saointz served as an advisor for Al Pacino and John Forsythe.
 He appears in the film as a defense attorney.
 Lee Strasberg took a small role as a way of helping his student and friend.
-He was worried that Al Pacino was being typecast and wanted to see him branch out.
-Jewison felt that Pacino's role was an inversion of his usual, where Kirkland was the sane person surrounded by nutcases.
+He was worried that Pacino was being typecast and wanted to see him branch out.
+Jewison felt that Pacino's role of Arthur Kirkland was an inversion of his usual, where Kirkland was the sane person surrounded by nutcases.
 Pacino liked the fact that Kirkland "was a part of things, not a loner.
 The sort of characters I usually play are anti-heroes."

-The film was shot in Baltimore, including the courthouse area, the Washington Monument of the Mount Vernon district, and Fort McHenry.
+The film was shot in Baltimore, including the courthouse area, the Washington Monument of the Mount Vernon district and Fort McHenry.
 Pacino practiced the "You're out of order!" scene 26 times at the building ledge.
 Mayor William Donald Schaefer and the city film commission fully supported the production, which spent $1.5 million locally.

 Release

-The film premiered as the closing night gala presentation at the Toronto International Film Festival on September 15, 1979.
+The film premiered as the closing night gala presentation at the 1979 Toronto International Film Festival on September 15, 1979.